Solar Fountains — Questions & Answers

 You can convert solar powered fountains to electric fountains.
 To do this, you will need to measure the diameter of the tubing from the pump and the distance that the water needs to pump and give us a call.
 Once we have those measurements we can try to find an electric pump that will work for the fountain.
 Also, if your solar fountain has a pipe for the cord, this will need to be wide enough for a larger electrical cord to fit.
 Any solar powered lighting you have with your fountain can not be converted.
 Keep in mind that you will then have to run unsightly extension cords to the fountain.

 There are a number of products on the market to help keep your fountain clean and free of algae and white scale.
 They are simple water additives that prohibit algae and white scale from building up in your fountain.
-To check out our fountain care products visit our water fountain cleaning and care page
+If you're looking for time-tested fountain cleaners you can rely on, check out our curated selection of Water Fountain Cleaning & Care Products.

-2. Next, remove the face of the pump (the pump cover) and you will be able to clean down around the parts with a Q-tip.
+- Next, remove the face of the pump (the pump cover) and you will be able to clean down around the parts with a cotton swab.
 You can use hot water and a mild detergent and then rinse really well.

 First, check wire connections to ensure they are all tight and secure.
 Second, make sure the solar panel is placed outdoors in direct sunlight.
 Next, the weather should be clear, free of clouds and haze.
 The temperature does not affect the way the pump runs; if it is really warm outside and it is cloudy, the fountain will not run.
 Direct sunlight is what makes the solar pump run.
 Please note that solar fountains will not work indoors even if placed close to a window because of the filtered light.